A Healthy Oral Microbiome: The Key to Systemic Health

 By Dr. Debby Hamilton, MD, MPH

 As science continues to explore the various microbiomes throughout the human body, the oral microbiome, in particular, has fascinated researchers.
 Besides being the second-largest microbiome (after the gut), the oral microbiome presents an incredibly biodiverse collection of microorganisms.
 With the advancement of genomic technologies, we can learn even more about the importance of this complex microbiome and its significant implications for our health.
-Furthermore, research links an unhealthy oral microbiome to several systemic diseases, including cardiovascular disease,, stroke, and pneumonia.
-Therefore, a healthy oral microbiome is in fact a key component of our systemic health and plays a significant role in preventative medicine.
+A healthy oral microbiome is a key component of our overall health.
 To understand how to properly support the oral microbiome, let us first examine its uniqueness in relation to the rest of the body.

 The primary uniqueness of the oral microbiome is its diversity.
 This microbiome features a vast array of bacteria, viruses, yeast, archaea (species of methanogen producers), and protozoa.
 There are more than 1,000 species of bacteria within the oral microbiome.
 Though this microbiome includes some familiar groups such as actinobacteria, bacteroides, and firmicutes, many species remain unidentified.
 These groups include the commonly known lactobacillus, bifidobacteria, and streptococcus bacteria.
 These beneficial probiotic bacteria work to keep the oral biofilm healthy and balanced.
-The balance of the microbiome acts as a preventative measure against the many possible diseases that can affect the oral cavity.
+The balance of the microbiome acts as a preventative measure against the overgrowth of pathogenic bacteria.

-An imbalance of beneficial bacteria and pathogenic bacteria, as well as environmental factors (such as diet and smoking) can cause dysbiosis, which leads to a broad array of dental health complications, including caries (tooth decay), periodontitis (gum disease), endodontic (root canal) infections, alveolar osteitis (dry socket), and tonsillitis.
+An imbalance of beneficial bacteria and pathogenic bacteria, as well as environmental factors (such as diet and smoking) can cause dysbiosis, which leads to a broad array of dental health complications.

-Periodontal (gum) disease and dental caries are considered one of the most common diseases worldwide.
 Because there is a delicate balance of probiotic and pathogenic microbiota within the oral cavity, even a slight change in diet can have profound health implications.
 One such example is the bacteria Streptococcus mutans.
 S. mutans is a typical inhabitant of the oral microbiome and does not necessarily pose a threat when the microbiome is healthy and balanced.
 However, under certain conditions and when the amount of S. mutans becomes excessive, it is the most common bacteria contributing to periodontal and dental caries.
 S. mutans and other bacteria form biofilms on the teeth, commonly known as dental plaque.
 The bacteria within the biofilm metabolize sugars and produce acids that break down or demineralize tooth enamel and dentin, leading to dental caries.
 Therefore, a person’s diet, specifically the amount of sugar in their diet, can create an environment where pathogenic bacteria thrive, causing an imbalanced microbiome and increasing the risk of developing dental caries.
-Furthermore, as the demineralization of the tooth continues, there is an inflammatory response to increased oxidative stress within the gums, leading to further damage to the tooth and the gums.
-This process can worsen tooth damage, pain, abscess, and lead to eventual tooth loss.
+Supporting a healthy oral microbiome goes beyond a healthy mouth, research has found significant correlations between dental health and systemic health.

-The development of periodontitis and dental caries involves a multitude of pathological mechanisms, specifically microbial dysbiosis.
-Because we know that the oral microbiome impacts the health of the entire body, addressing microbial dysbiosis can help repair damage to the oral cavity and protect against further systemic health complications.
-Research clearly indicates the necessity of adequately supporting the oral microbiome as a preventative measure against illness.
-One such method of supporting the oral microbiome is supplementation with probiotics.
-Research has shown an increase in protection against dental caries and a decrease in the overgrowth of S. mutans when supplementing with various probiotics.
-For example, oral tablets containing Lactobacillus salivarius, a thoroughly studied probiotic strain, have been shown to inhibit the growth of S. mutans.
-Furthermore, when EGCG (of the form found in green tea), which is both an anti-inflammatory and an antioxidant, was administered alongside L. salivarius, the beneficial effect was even more substantial.
-Research found that this combination was also effective for inhibiting P. gingivalis, which, in consideration of this pathogens’ relationship to rheumatoid arthritis, may indicate the systemic benefit of supporting the oral microbiome.
-Lactobacillus reuteri, also a probiotic strain of bacteria, produces organic acids, hydrogen peroxide, and a bacteriocin-like compound that inhibits and reduces pathogenic bacteria.
+Research has demonstrated clear indications that a healthy oral microbiome supports over all health.
+One method of supporting the oral microbiome is supplementation with probiotics.
+Research has shown improved oral microbiome health when supplementing with various probiotics.
+For example, oral tablets containing Lactobacillus salivarius have been shown in clinical studies to improve the balance of the oral microbiome.
+Furthermore, when EGCG (of the form found in green tea), which is an antioxidant, was administered alongside L. salivarius, the beneficial effect was even more substantial.
+Lactobacillus reuteri, also a probiotic strain of bacteria, produces organic acids, hydrogen peroxide, and a bacteriocin-like compound that support microbial balance.
 As with L. salivarius, the use of oral tablets containing L. reuteri, were found to provide tangible benefits.
-Indeed, based on this cited research, oral tablets appear to be an extremely effective way to target and support the oral microbiome.
+Indeed, based on this cited research, oral tablets appear to be an extremely effective way to target and support a healthy oral microbiome.

-Because the human body relies on beneficial bacteria in microbiomes to maintain proper health and functioning, it is evident that we must take deliberate action to support these essential organisms.
-In the case of the oral microbiome, while research has shown that many factors can positively or negatively impact a microbiome, it is clear that supplementation with probiotics and nutraceuticals is imperative to maintaining balance.
-The oral microbiome plays a crucial role in the health of the entire body, and patients, therefore, must take measures to preserve their dental health and, thus, their systemic health.
+Because the human body relies on beneficial bacteria to maintain proper health and functioning of our microbiomes, their may be benefits to supporting these essential organisms.
+In the case of the oral microbiome, research suggests that specific probiotic supplements may play a role in maintaining a healthy microbial balance.
+Because the oral microbiome plays a crucial role in the health of the entire body, supporting a healthy oral microbiome may also support broader systemic health.

 Haukioja A. Probiotics and oral health.
 Eur J Dent.
 2010;4(3):348-355